-No one likes to be taken by surprise in a day-to-day conversation with the news a celebrity they loved passed away a few weeks or months prior.
+In a casual conversation, no one likes the surprise of receiving unpleasant news about a beloved celebrity's passing.
 If you're having trouble keeping track of celebs who died in 2018, this list has you covered.
-With the ever changing headlines, it can be difficult to keep up with all the recent notable deaths.
-If you're tired of googling "celebrities who died today," you can simply check this celebrity deaths 2018 list as a reference.
+With the ever-changing headlines, it is difficult to keep up with all the notable deaths.
+If you're tired of Googling "celebrities who died today," then you can simply use this list as a reference.

-Famous deaths are always difficult for the public to handle, especially when a particularly beloved or iconic celebrity passes.
-Musicians, artists, actors, famous activists, politicians, and other public figures do not live forever and the latest celebrity deaths can be incredibly painful.
+Famous deaths are always challenging for the public to handle, especially when a particularly respected celebrity passes.
+Musicians, artists, actors, activists, politicians, and other public figures do not live forever - and finding out about the latest celebrity death often feels incredibly painful.
 Reading up on recent deaths can help you process the passing of stars you admired.

-This list of recent Hollywood deaths will help commemorate those who are no longer with us.
-If you want to keep track of famous obituaries, this list is place to do so.
+This list of Hollywood deaths in 2018 will help commemorate those who are no longer with us.
+If you want to keep track of famous obituaries, this is the place to do so.